JosiahCraw/TI-Tiva-CMake-Template/README.md

 user@linux~$ ../scripts/clear
 ```

+## Other Tools

-This can be combined with my super awesome [electron app](https://git.sys-io.net/projects/GS/repos/git-selector)
+This can be combined with my super awesome :point_right: [electron app](https://git.sys-io.net/projects/GS/repos/git-selector) :point_right:

 Its that easy!